 Franchising is a prominent business model in Ontario.
 John has experience helping both franchisors and franchisees resolve their business disputes under the very technical Arthur Wishart Act (Franchise Disclosure), 2000.

-John represents both plaintiffs and professionals in matters involving negligence and professional misconduct allegations against accountants, lawyers, engineers, financial advisors, insurance brokers, dental hygienists and others.
+John represents both plaintiffs and professionals in matters involving negligence and professional discipline complaints against accountants, lawyers, engineers, real estate agents, financial advisors, insurance brokers, dental hygienists and others.
 By way of example, in 2014, he succeeded in having the conviction of his client for professional misconduct overturned because the client had been denied his right to a fair hearing.
 In another regulatory matter, John appeared before the Supreme Court of Canada on a case that clarified the law on the applicable limitation period for the prosecution of securities-related offences and the standard of review on appeals from orders made by specialized tribunals.

 Construction and real estate development are significant sectors of Ontario’s economy.
-John assists landlords, tenants, developers, builders, consultants, contractors and tradespeople in all forms of real estate, landlord-tenant and construction disputes, including under the Construction Lien Act, the Ontario New Home Warranty Plan Act (Tarion), and the Condominium Act, 1998.
+John assists landlords, tenants, developers, builders, consultants, contractors and tradespeople in all forms of real estate, landlord-tenant, construction and condominium disputes, including under the Construction Lien Act, the Ontario New Home Warranty Plan Act (Tarion), and the Condominium Act, 1998.

 John has extensive experience assisting clients with fraud detection and investigations, and in pursuing the fraudsters to recover his clients’ property.
 He uses various legal tools to get results, including mandatory and prohibitory injunctions (court orders to do or refrain from doing something), Mareva injunctions (asset freeze orders) and Anton Piller injunctions (civil search and seizure orders).
 He also helps clients in all aspects of banking and debtor-creditor litigation, including asset recovery, mortgage and security enforcement (power of sale) and financial restructuring law (bankruptcy and receiverships).